jakkra/ZSWatch/GETTING_STARTED.md

 - [Using the command line](#using-the-command-line)

 ### Compiling
-Due to a bug in nRF Connect VSCode plugin at the moment it's necessary to do the first build using the command line.
-Afterwards everything can be done withing VSCode in the nRF Connect Plugin.

 ### Using the command line
 - Set revision zswatch_nrf5340_cpuapp@\<revision\> to 1 or 3 depending on what version of ZSWatch is used.
 If your watch is built before Aug.
 1 2023 it's revision 1, otherwise revision 3.
 - Replace release.conf with debug.conf if the build is for development.